ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 By January, I started receiving interview invites.
 I had a mix of interview formats during this cycle: a research presentation, a short 15-20 minute informal chat, and a formal interview.
-The last two weeks of January and the early weeks of February were the most intense as it involved a lot of waiting and uncertainty.
+The last two weeks of January and the early weeks of February were the most intense, as they involved a lot of waiting and uncertainty.
-I tried to keep myself busy, focusing on work and my current research projects&mdash; those were the longest two months I ever experienced.
+I tried to keep myself busy, focusing on work and my current research projects&mdash; those were the longest two months I had ever experienced.

 <!-- Another thing to note is that in Cambridge, acceptance to the program doesn't mean funding is guaranteed.
 From what I understand, after your potential supervisor accepts you, they will forward your application to a funding committee, which then makes a separate decision to which scholarship you'll obtain.